tasogarei/redmine_omniauth_google/README.md

 * Go to the [registration](https://cloud.google.com/console) link.
 * Click your Project's name
-* Click "APIs & Auth"
+* Click "APIs & Services" -> "Credentials"
-* Click "Registered Apps"
-* Click "Register App"
+* Click "Create credentials" -> "OAuth ClientId"
-* Type a name for the application, e.g. "My Redmine"
 * Select "Web Application" as the Platform
-* Click "Register"
-* Click "OAuth 2.0 Client ID"
+* Type a Name for the application, e.g. "My Redmine"
-* Enter "https://mydomain.com/redmine/oauth2callback", where "mydomain.com/redmine" is the domain / path for your redmine instance. *** The plugin will not work without this setting ***
+* Type a Authorized redirect URIs for the callback url("https://mydomain.com/redmine/oauth2callback"), where "mydomain.com/redmine" is the domain / path for your redmine instance. *** The plugin will not work without this setting ***
-* Click "Generate"
+* Click "Create"
 * Save the Client ID and Client Secret for the configuration of the Redmine plugin (see below)

 ### Configuration